propensive/codl/spec.md

 20. If the first character after the prefix is a hash (`#`, `\u0023`), that line is a _comment line_ and contains no data.

-22. If a word is equal to a single hash character, that word and every subsequent word on the same line are a _trailing comment_ and are not parameters.
+22. If a word is equal to a single hash character, that word and every subsequent word on the same line are a _remark_ and are not parameters.
 23. A trailing